Graduate Assistant Human Resources Training Reminders and Updates:

 Robinson College of Business

-Before formally accepting any position outside the College of Law, you must complete Request to Work Outside Home Department form for approval.
+Before formally accepting any position outside the College of Law, you must complete the Request to Work Outside Home Department Policy and Form for approval.

-College of Law priority deadlines for Graduate Assistant appointments are as follows:
+Priority deadlines for GA appointments are as follows:

 - Fall semester: July 1

 - Spring semester: November 15

 To remain eligible for tuition waivers, you must have submitted your completed appointment forms by:

 - Spring semester: First Friday in January

 - Summer semester: First Friday in June

 It is the student's responsibility to verify that a tuition waiver has been applied to his/her account by the dates above.
 Waivers will not be applied to student registration records after these dates.

 Note: Not completing your hiring packet with the Office of Human Resources (HR) may result in a delay in compensation or a loss of appointment.